DON—

 PEN America’s Prison Writing Program

 The carceral state is deeply dehumanizing in so many ways, which is why it's so transformative to provide opportunities for education and free expression to justice-involved individuals.
 For almost 50 years, the PEN America Prison Writing Program has amplified the voices of incarcerated people through mentorship programs, writing contests and educational handbooks that teach important skills for communication and self-expression.
-These communication skills not only reduce recidivism, they help heal the trauma that can contribute to entanglement in the justice system and that stems from the loss of autonomy and stigma associated with incarceration.
-Not only that, PEN has created opportunities for inmates to participate in conversations about mass incarceration from which they might otherwise be shut out.
+These skills not only reduce recidivism, they also help heal the trauma that can contribute to entanglement in the justice system and that stems from the loss of autonomy and stigma associated with incarceration.
+Furthermore, PEN creates opportunities for inmates to participate in necessary conversations about mass incarceration and the criminal justice system from which they might otherwise be shut out.

 SOME (So Others Might Eat)